asood-life/asood-life/README.md

 <table>
     <tr>
         <div>
             Hi there!
-I am a passionate <b>Software Developer</b> with immersive <b>hands-on experience</b> and a natural flair for <b>effective communication</b>.
-My <b>commitment to excellence</b> drives me to create robust solutions that address complex problems.
-Fueled by a passion for coding and a <b>desire to innovate</b>, I strive to <b>engineer impactful ideas</b> that leave a lasting impression.
-Leveraging strong communication skills, I excel in <b>cultivating collaborative partnerships</b> with stakeholders, ensuring our combined efforts consistently <b>exceed expectations</b>.
+I am a passionate Software Developer with immersive hands-on experience and a natural flair for effective communication.
+My commitment to excellence drives me to create robust solutions that address complex problems.
+Fueled by a passion for coding and a desire to innovate, I strive to engineer impactful ideas that leave a lasting impression.
+Leveraging strong communication skills, I excel in cultivating collaborative partnerships with stakeholders, ensuring our combined efforts consistently exceed expectations.
             <br><br>
-            My core values revolve around the 3Ds <b>(Dedication - Discipline and Determination)</b>, which I consider paramount for both personal and professional growth.
-Armed with a <b>B.Tech in Electronics Engineering from IIT BHU</b>, I proudly graduated within the top 5% of my cohort.
-Powered by an unquenchable thirst for knowledge, I adopt the mantra of <b>"Forever a Student of Life"</b> cherishing continuous learning.
-Moreover, I harbor an unwavering passion for both <b>Full-Stack Development</b> and <b>Machine Learning</b>.
+            My core values revolve around the 3Ds (Dedication - Discipline and Determination), which I consider paramount for both personal and professional growth.
+Armed with a B.Tech in Electronics Engineering from IIT BHU, I proudly graduated within the top 5% of my cohort.
+Powered by an unquenchable thirst for knowledge, I adopt the mantra of "Forever a Student of Life" cherishing continuous learning.
+Moreover, I harbor an unwavering passion for Full-Stack Development and Machine Learning.
         </div>
     </tr>
 </table>